shanricciardi/base/README.md

 base
 ====

-base install for new site
+This is my base install for prototyping  a new site built with SCSS, Compass, Susy, .kit includes.
+I am using the Mac application Codekit for compiling my code.